TeamSPoon/old_logicmoo_workspace/pack/logicmoo_base/README.md

 ask whether LogicMOO believes that John intended to let the cat out, then LogicMOO would answer ``no''.
 This answer is misleading because LogicMOO would also answer ``no'' if it were asked if John did not intend to let the cat out.
 This is why the system automaically Re-asks the negation.

-Sadly all theorem provers since PTTP (include theorem provers said to be based on it) have been simplified to absurdium and cannot do this simple analysis.
+Sadly all theorem provers since PTTP (include theorem provers said to be based on it) have been simplified to to no longer do this simple analysis.
 The reason?
 According to classically trained logicians horn clauses *cannot* start with a negated literals.
 So to not offend them (entirely)  PTTP can store "( ~a :- ~b )" as "( not_a :- not_b )"
 If we obeyed the classical limitations set forth upon Horn clauses to only being "positive" that would remove the unique ability for LogicMOO to deduce the difference between false and unknown.
 We are no longer restricted to CWA and the limitations imposed by modern theorem provers and sematic web tools.
 I must assume the reason programmers made these sacrifices is they can still solve problems like circuit verifcation without disrupting the post 1980s maintsteam thinking.